Getting to Denmark/Copenhagen

 Getting to Universitetsparken/HCØ from Copenhagen Airport is easily done by public transportation: Take the Metro (look for the big M) from the Airport to Nørreport Station (10-15 minutes).
 The Metro departs every 4-6 minutes.

-Ordinary trains departs from the airport Terminal 3 every 10-20 minutes.
+Ordinary trains depart from the Airport Terminal 3 every 10-20 minutes.
 Nørreport Station is just after the central station "København H" (4 stops, 15 minutes) in the direction Copenhagen/Helsingør - the opposite (wrong!) direction is Malmö/Sweden.

 Nørreport Station is in central Copenhagen; most hotels are nearby, and the Institute for Mathematical Sciences is easily reached by bus.
 The details are given below.

 You need to buy a ticket in the airport terminal before boarding the train (otherwise you'll be charged extra).
 See Tickets for public transportation below.

 If you arrive by Inter-City train to Copenhagen, your end stop will usually be the central station København H; take one of the very frequent local trains further to Nørreport station (2 stops by S-train), and follow the directions from there (your inter-city ticket is valid for this as well).